GondekNP/isolated-claude/README.md

 - **Restricting filesystem access** to only your specified project directory
 - **Running in a container** to prevent system-level changes
 - **Dropping privileges** to minimize potential security impact
+- **Persistent workspaces** so you can resume conversations across sessions

 ### How it Works